btcpayserver/btcpayserver-doc/docs/Contribute/ContributeMisc.md

 If you know how to use Github, you can directly create a Pull Request and add an entry by editing the `.vuepress/list.js` file.

 Please note that only websites that use BTCPay Server are accepted in the Directory and entries are expected to be in English language.

+## Community

+You can help BTCPay Server even if you're not a developer.

+The easiest way is to use the software as a business or individual, provide feedback and [report any bugs or issues](https://github.com/btcpayserver/btcpayserver/issues) you or your customers encounter.
+Another great way is to join the [community](../Community.md) and help others troubleshoot by sharing information you may have from your experience using BTCPay Server.

+Consider helping newcomers like the community helped you.

 ## Spreading the word